apache/ozone/hadoop-hdds/docs/content/feature/OM-HA.md

 Both Ozone Manager and Storage Container Manager supports HA.
 In this mode the internal state is replicated via RAFT (with Apache Ratis)

-This document explain the HA setup of Ozone Manager (OM) HA, please check [this page[({{< ref "SCM-HA" >}})].
+This document explain the HA setup of Ozone Manager (OM) HA, please check [this page]({{< ref "SCM-HA" >}}) for SCM HA.
 While they can be setup for HA independently, a reliable, full HA setup requires enabling HA for both services.

 ## Ozone Manager HA